bluntspoon/bluntspoon.github.io/about.md

   - mail me on [Gmail](mailto:bluntspoon@gmail.com)
   - follow me on [LinkedIn](https://www.linkedin.com/in/andrew-bevan)

-## Senior Software Developer with expertise in Software Development for the Gaming Industry
+## Senior Developer with expertise in Software Development for the iGaming Industry

 I am a skilled and accomplished IT professional, specialising in software development, utilising Agile methodologies.